citp/privacy-policy-historical/r/ro/roy/royalmint.com.md

 When we ask you for personal information, we will ensure it is:

   * handled fairly and lawfully processed
   * processed for limited purposes
   * adequate, relevant and not excessive
   * accurate and up to date
   * not kept for longer than necessary
   * processed in line with your rights
   * secure
   * not transferred without adequate protection

 It is important that we keep your information accurate and up-to-date and so in return, we ask you to:

   * give us accurate information
   * tell us as soon as possible if there are any changes, such as a new address

 **Controllers of information**

-Any personal information provided to, or be gathered by, The Royal Mint is controlled by the Royal Mint, Llantrisant, Pontyclun, Mid Glamorgan, South Wales, United Kingdom, CF72 8YT.
+Any personal information provided to, or be gathered by, The Royal Mint Limited is controlled by the Royal Mint Limited, Llantrisant, Pontyclun, Mid Glamorgan, South Wales, United Kingdom, CF72 8YT.
 Telephone: 01443 623456.
-Email: [customer.service@royalmint.gov.uk](mailto:customer.service@royalmint.gov.uk).
+Email: [customer.service@royalmint.com](mailto:customer.service@royalmint.com)

 **Data Collection**